Are Employees Building up Online Stores and Sabotaging Profit Margins?

 One has to wonder if they are looking at how one is depleting the other.

-She was told to keep checking back to see if the price went down until she received a coupon.
+She was told to keep checking to see if the price went down until she received a coupon.
 She purchased the chandelier last month for half off the original price – again with free shipping.

 Why would retail employees give away the profit by doing something like that?